nasso/opengl-workshop/book/src/hello-triangle/shaders.md

 Shaders are pieces of software that run on your GPU.
 They are used to perform specialised calculations based on a set of inputs in parallel.
 They are written in a language specific to the graphics API you're using.
 The _OpenGL Shading Language_, abbreviated as _GLSL_, is the one we're going to use today.
-Examples of other shading languages include _HLSL_ (_High-Level Shading Language_), mainly used by Microsoft's Direct3D APIs, _MSL_ (_Metal Shading Language_) for Metal, by Apple, and _SPIR-V_, a portable binary format popularised by Vulkan.

 > Don't worry!
 GLSL is actually very close to C!
 It just comes with fancy
 > features that make it easier to write shaders: types such as `vec2`, `vec3`,